Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 Read more about [choosing partition key](https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey) and [data modeling](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/modeling-data)

-Once the container is created, we can import the sample data which are placed in the 'azure-cosmos-db' folder to the book collection by using the add new item option (Make sure you add one by one item) in the Azure Data Explorer.
+Once the container is created, we can import the sample data in `books.json` which is placed in the ['azure-cosmos-db'](../samples/getting-started/azure-cosmos-db) folder to the book collection by using the add new item option (Make sure you add one by one item) in the Azure Data Explorer.

 ![Cosmos DB Add New Document](../media/cosmos-insert-new.png)